 - Leverage device control to help you monitor and govern USB devices that could put your network at risk.

 - Deploy one lightweight sensor and start protecting your business instantly, no matter where your devices are.

 Ready to try CrowdStrike?
-Start a free, 15-day trail of Falcon Pro and protect your business from ransomware, malware, and other sophisticated cyberattacks
+Start a free, 15-day trail of the Falcon Platform and protect your business from ransomware, malware, and other sophisticated cyberattacks